jamesint3/bench/docs/cloud_anonymization_pipeline.md

 - A reproducible workflow that ingests, de-identifies, validates, and distributes DICOM studies.
 - Compliance artefacts and audit logs required for HIPAA, GDPR, or local regulations.
 - Secure storage endpoints and APIs for downstream research, AI development, and multi-site collaborations.

+## Building the First Layer: Secure Ingestion

+The ingestion layer is the security and reliability anchor for the remainder of the pipeline.
+A minimal cloud-native implementation can be assembled with the following building blocks:

+1. **Network Entry Points**
+   - Deploy a DICOMweb gateway (e.g., Orthanc with the DICOMweb plugin or a managed PACS router) behind an HTTPS load balancer.
+   - Terminate TLS with certificates issued by a private CA, and enforce mutual TLS or signed URLs when collaborating with external sites.
+   - Provide a fallback secure file transfer method (SFTP/Aspera) when legacy modalities cannot push over DICOMweb.

+2. **Landing Zone Storage**
+   - Create a dedicated object store bucket or container with bucket policies that only allow writes from the gateway service account.
+   - Enable object-lock or immutable retention windows to prevent tampering with inbound artefacts.
+   - Configure server-side encryption with customer-managed keys and enforce TLS-only access policies.

+3. **Integrity and Schema Validation**
+   - Attach a serverless function or lightweight microservice that is invoked on every object creation event.
+   - Validate DICOM metadata using libraries such as `pydicom`, checking transfer syntax, modality type, and mandatory tags.
+   - Generate checksum manifests (MD5/SHA-256) and compare them with hashes provided by the sender when available.

+4. **Event Propagation**
+   - Publish a message to a durable queue (Amazon SQS, Google Pub/Sub, Azure Service Bus) containing the object location and minimal routing metadata (study UID, modality, facility ID).
+   - Use dead-letter queues for malformed studies so operators can triage without blocking the happy-path flow.

+5. **Operational Guardrails**
+   - Instrument the gateway and validation services with structured logging, metrics, and distributed tracing.
+   - Configure alerting on failed uploads, repeated schema violations, or ingestion rate anomalies.
+   - Record partner-specific metadata (facility, contract ID, data use agreement) in a configuration database to drive policy-aware processing downstream.

+By standing up this first layer, the pipeline achieves secure hand-off from the external producers to the internal anonymisation services.
+Downstream de-identification and pixel-sanitisation components can safely consume studies from the queue knowing that every object has been validated, logged, and stored with the necessary compliance controls in place.